 Pricing up your service can be difficult, and the trick is to strike a balance between quality and quantity.
 Yes, there are clients out there that will always opt for the cheapest plumber, but competing on price isn’t always the best business model.
-Basically, low prices will attract clients who want everything for nothing, while high prices may attract clients with superlative standards.
+Low prices will attract clients who want everything for nothing, while high prices may attract clients with high standards.
 Think about what you plan on delivering, and price your service accordingly.

-To help you with this, we’ve developed a billable rate calculator that makes crunching the numbers super easy.
-There’s even a guide to go with it, but don’t hesitate to get in touch if you’ve got any questions about using the calculator.
+To help you with this, we’ve developed a Charge-Out Rate Calculator that makes crunching the numbers super easy.

 Finding your competitive advantage

 You’re probably not going to be the only plumber providing a service in your local area.
 That’s why it’s important to differentiate yourself from other plumbers.
-That’s what’s known as a competitive advantage.
+It's known as a competitive advantage.